 The sports world has a tremendous opportunity to embrace neurodiversity during celebration weeks and year-round.
 Whether you are a coach, teacher, organisation, or sports leader, you can:

-✅ Educate teams and staff on neurodivergent inclusion.
+✅ Educate teams and staff on neurodivergent inclusion, using our tips for neurodivergent-friendly communication.

 ✅ Adapt coaching methods to support different neurotypes better.